CTSRD-CHERI/cheribsd-getting-started/src/packages/missing.md

   list](https://lists.freebsd.org/subscription/freebsd-ports) to find out if anyone is working on software you are interested in.

-* A CheriBSD port with the software is broken on Morello or is not adapted to CheriABI.
+* A CheriBSD port with the software is broken on Morello, does not respect a custom local base (`/usr/local64`) when compiled for the hybrid ABI or is not adapted to CheriABI.

   Check the [CheriBSD ports issue tracker](https://github.com/CTSRD-CHERI/cheribsd-ports/issues) to find out if